reeseaustin55/Gwyddion_2_Python_Code/README.md

 ```

 Use `--help` for the full list of options.
 Additional flags let you choose the
-output directory, enable automatic video rendering (requires `ffmpeg`), and
+output directory, enable automatic video rendering (requires `ffmpeg`), set the
+target video duration (which controls the playback speed multiplier embedded in
-turn on frame stabilization with cropping to the shared overlap of all frames.
+the filename), and turn on frame stabilization with cropping to the shared
+overlap of all frames.
+The `--filter` flag defaults to `.ibw` so the raw Bruker
+files are processed without picking up unrelated data.

 ### Video stitching

-Processed images are written to a dedicated folder (``processed`` by default).
+Processed images are written to a timestamped subfolder inside the selected data
-Each processed PNG filename now includes the channel number so multiple
+directory (for example ``outputs_20250318_143512``).
+Each processed PNG
+filename still includes the channel number so multiple channels can be exported
-channels can be exported from the same source file without collisions.
-When
+from the same source file without collisions.
+When video rendering is enabled
-video rendering is enabled the tool will invoke `ffmpeg` using a concat file
-similar to the batch scripts provided previously.
-You can customise the frame
+the tool will invoke `ffmpeg` using a concat file similar to the batch scripts
-rate, per-frame duration, pixel format, and pass through additional arguments to
-`ffmpeg`.
-Separate videos are generated for every processed channel.
+provided previously.
+The time span between the first and last source ``.ibw``
+file is divided by the requested video duration to compute a playback speed
+multiplier such as ``4X``; that multiplier is appended to the video filename.
+Per
+frame durations are scaled automatically so the final video matches the
+requested length.

 Enable the new stabilization option to perform a two-pass `ffmpeg` run using
 ``vidstab`` filters.
 The detection pass measures per-frame drift, the